Teleflex

 Teleflex Incorporated, headquartered in Wayne, Pennsylvania, is an American provider of specialty medical devices for a range of procedures in critical care and surgery.
-Teleflex has annual revenues of $2.4 billion, operations in 40 countries, and more than 12,000 employees.
+Teleflex has annual revenues of $2.4 billion, operations in 40 countries, and more than 15,000 employees.
 By 2011, the company had substantially realigned to focus on its current business as a medical-device manufacturer, having undergone several years of active acquisitions and divestitures.
 Teleflex has been associated with Irish corporate tax avoidance tools.
-Teleflex's current chief executive officer (CEO) is Liam J. Kelly, who took over from Benson F. Smith at the start of 2018; Kelly is also the company's president and former chief operating officer.
+Teleflex's chief executive officer (CEO) is Liam J. Kelly; Kelly is also the company's president and former chief operating officer.

 History

 Teleflex was founded in 1943.
 Over time the business expanded into a conglomerate operating in multiple markets, often through acquisitions, such as: